aaron3alexander/aaron3alexander/README.md

 👋 Hi, my name is Aaron Alexander.
-I am a student at UNT, with majors in Computer Science and Chemistry.
+I am a student at UNT, with majors in Computer Science and Chemistry and minors in Biology and Math.
+I recently interned at Zendesk and worked on fullstack stuff.
-I'm currently learning C++, HTML, CSS, and Javascript and am looking forward to participating in future hackathons.
+I'm currently learning Next.js, TailwindCSS, and TypeScript.
 You can reach me at aaron.3alexander@gmail.com.